RamezIssac/django-erp-framework/docs/source/faq.rst

 What Django ERP framework is not?
 ---------------------------------

-Ra is not a ready made ERP solution, rather, a framework that provide you tools to build one effortlessly and in style.
+Django ERP framework is not a ready made ERP solution, rather, a framework that provide you tools to build one effortlessly and in style.
 To check how easy it is, go through the tutorial.
 By the end of it, you'd have a working sales monitor app with a dozen reports and charts in couple of hours.